emqx/eip/active/0024-opentelemetry-trace-integration.md

 Sampling rate option should be added to EMQX configuration.

-Tail sampling that makes a sampling decision after all the spans are done would need to be implemented by extending opentelemetry lib (**TBD**).
+Tail sampling that makes a sampling decision after all the spans are done would need to be implemented by extending opentelemetry lib.

 Examples of tail sampling capabilities:

 - sample traces based on their latency (e.g. sample only traces that take more than 5ms)
 - sample traces only if they contain an error, a specific event or attribute value

+The first iteration of EMQX OpenTelemetry integration doesn't implement any sampling.
+This feature can be considered for development in the next EMQX releases.

 ### Filtering